 The opportunity presented itself in the 3D Products Design class at SVA when asked to re-design a tool that would inspire hand work.
 Alexia started sketching on paper and iterating forms in blue foam.
 She decided to use smooth curve transitions on the grip part to emulate de smooth cuts often seen on bread.
 The curves would also help make a more comfortable grip.
-For securing the blade she started experimenting a bit with magnets and other mechanisms, but after some variations she decided to use a hinge on the tip of the tool along with sinch -type mechanism to easily secure the blade.
+For securing the blade she started experimenting a bit with magnets and other mechanisms, but after some variations she decided to use a hinge on the tip of the tool to easily secure the blade.

 Scored & Baked: an alphabet made of bread